-FSANZ received an Application on 6 November 2003, from Biocatalysts Ltd (Wales, UK), to amend Standard 1.3.3 - Processing Aids of the Code to approve a new source of a currently approved enzyme, lipase triacylglycerol (EC number [3.1.1.3]), as a processing aid.
+FSANZ received an Application on 6 November 2003, from Biocatalysts Ltd (Wales, UK), to amend Standard 1.3.3 - Processing Aids of the Code to approve an enzyme, lipase, triacylglycerol (EC number [3.1.1.3]), as a processing aid.
+The enzyme is derived from a new microbial source, the yeast C. rugosa.
+The enzyme is not sourced from a genetically modified organism.